 How do you deal with a disrespectful partner?
-How do you stop disrespectful behaviour?
+How do you stop disrespectful behavior?

-So, let’s get a closer look at how to deal with behaviour that doesn’t feel right.
+So, let’s get a closer look at how to deal with behavior that doesn’t feel right.

 I have 7 simple steps, and some of them are really harsh, so be alert – the goal at the end is your happiness.